-Check out these great examples of CSS brought to you by Jenn Lukas of Happy Cog.
 From bespoke agency sites to online shops, you'll find tons of web design inspiration in these great examples of CSS.

 It's amazing what can be done with CSS these days.
 Support for the latest CSS3 properties is strong in the latest versions of all the major browsers - even Internet Explorer - and the possibilities for typography, animation and interactivity have never been greater.
 But finding web design inspiration can be tricky.